TheTrainGoes/GP2040-Projects/Pico Advanced Breakout Board/README.md

 A spot for addressible RGB LEDs has been added and is compatible with most 5v addressible RGB LEDs.

-Player LEDs are also availbe on this board via a 5pin JST 2.00mm plug and are fully compatible with the BitBangGaming Player LED module.
+Player LEDs are possible though another project that I am working on.
+More to come on that soon.

 Space for the defualt 4 pin harness from Brook are also available via a 4pin JST 2.00mm plug for Capture / LS / RS.

-Turbo and a Turbo LED have also been added via a 4pin JST 2.00mm plug.
+Turbo is accessible thought he main 23 pin screw terminal line.

+There are two option pins accessible via a 2pin JST 2.00mm plugs.
+These are custiomizable though the web-config mode for features like directional reversal, macros and many upcoming things.

-You can also find a 5v out 2pin JST 2.00mm plug on the board for use with accessories like the Antagonist 2.0.
+You can also find a 5v out 2pin JST 2.00mm plug on the board for use with accessories that need 5v.

 To keep the board looking clean a second board can be added on top of the Pico as a shield to cover it.